Fredin/GetDataProject/CodeBook.md

 * Frequency Body Gyroscope Magnitude
 * Frequency Body Gyroscope Jerk Magnitude

 The variable names have been modified from their original version to improve readability.
+In the class forums there was some debate whereas to include mean frequency measurments.
+I figured having them there just in case wouldn't hurt anyone.

 ## References